 Yes, I was a member of Alpha Phi Women’s Fraternity, Student Government, Order of Omega Greek Honors Society, and Ultimate Frisbee.

-Did you join student clubs in your DVM program at SGU?
+Did you join student clubs in your DVM program at SGU vet school?
 If so, which ones?
 Were they helpful?

-Yes, I have been involved in the Veterinary Business Management Association, Student Veterinary Emergency and Critical Care Society, Large Animal Society, Feral Cat Club, Exotics and Wildlife Society, Integrative Medicine Club, Mini Vets, and Student AVMA.
+Yes, During my years at SGU vet school I have been involved in the Veterinary Business Management Association, Student Veterinary Emergency and Critical Care Society, Large Animal Society, Feral Cat Club, Exotics and Wildlife Society, Integrative Medicine Club, Mini Vets, and Student AVMA.
 These clubs have given me diverse opportunities to learn new skills in veterinary medicine.

 Did you apply to vet school after, or during your Bachelor’s education?